What is Sora 2: Complete Technical Guide (2025)

 Current Access Methods

-As of October 2025, Sora 2 is available through ChatGPT subscriptions with invite-only rollout:
+Currently, Sora AI is available through ChatGPT subscriptions with invite-only rollout:

 • ChatGPT Plus subscribers ($20/month): 720p resolution, 5-10 second videos